Foblex/f-flow/projects/f-flow/README.md

 ## Welcome to Foblex Flow

-Foblex Flow is an [Angular](https://angular.dev/) library designed to simplify the creation and manipulation of dynamic flows.
-It provides components for flows, nodes, and connections, automating node manipulation and inter-node connections.
+Foblex Flow is an [Angular](https://angular.dev/) library built to simplify the creation and management of dynamic, interactive flows.
+Whether you're developing complex systems or lightweight visualizations, Foblex Flow provides a robust set of tools to help automate node manipulation and inter-node connections with ease.
+It's fully compatible with Angular 12+, Server-Side Rendering (SSR), and the Composition API.

 ### Examples

+Explore practical use cases to see Foblex Flow in action:

-- [Call Center](https://github.com/Foblex/f-flow-example) - A simple example of a call center flow.
+- [Call Center](https://github.com/Foblex/f-flow-example) - A streamlined flow example simulating a call flow.

-- [Scheme Editor](https://github.com/Foblex/f-scheme-editor) - A more complex example of a scheme editor.
+- [Scheme Editor](https://github.com/Foblex/f-scheme-editor) - A more advanced example of a fully interactive scheme editor.

+- [Visual Programming](https://flow.foblex.com/examples/f-visual-programming-flow/) - An example of a visual programming flow.

+- [DB Management](https://flow.foblex.com/examples/f-db-management-flow/) - An example of a database management flow.

 ### Features

-1. Node and Connection creation and manipulation.
+1. **Node and Connection Creation:** Dynamically generate and manipulate nodes and their connections.
-2. Connection and Node events.
-3. Reassigning Nodes and Connections.
-4. Customizable Node and Connection templates.
-5. Drag-and-drop support.
-6. Zoom and pan support.
+2. **Event-Driven Architecture:** Built-in events for nodes and connections to allow seamless interaction handling.
+3. **Reassign Connections:** Easily reassign connections between nodes, allowing for flexible flow adjustments.
+4. **Custom Templates:** Fully customizable node and connection templates for tailored visual representation.
+5. **Drag-and-Drop:** Simplified drag-and-drop functionality for intuitive flow manipulation.
+6. **Zoom and Pan Support:** Explore large flows with smooth zooming and panning controls.

 ### Getting Started and Documentation

-Visit our [Documentation](https://flow.foblex.com/docs/get-started) to learn how to install and use the library in your Angular project.
+For a comprehensive guide on how to install, configure, and use Foblex Flow in your Angular project, visit our [Documentation](https://flow.foblex.com/docs/get-started).

 ### Installation

-To add Foblex Flow to your project, run the following command:
+To add Foblex Flow to your project, use the following npm command:

 ```bash
 npm install @foblex/flow
 ```

-### Usage
+### Usage Example

-Example:
+Here’s a simple example of how you can use Foblex Flow to create draggable nodes and connections:

 ```html